ItsKezzer/ItsKezzer/README.md

 People call me Kavan or Kezzer, but my friends call me *dumbass*

-Here you can find all my procrastination powered projects, some finished, some discontinued
+Here you will find all my procrastination powered projects

 ## Known programming *~~spells~~* languages